 Humans are social by nature, with each person best understood as a person-in-community.
 Our community life and even our citizenship require a spirit of public service, justice, neighbourliness, democratic participation and moral reasoning.
 These ideals for the person-in-community are being shattered in the networked age, an age which threatens to take decision-making out of the hands of individuals and splinter the notion of one’s community.
 Increasingly, people around the world are following the decisions and recommendations of algorithms and artificial intelligence to understand what would be in their interests, and communicate in siloed groups that are purpose-built around particular aims or views rather than the common good.
 The paper offers suggestions on ways these tension can be navigated through virtuous ideals of citizenship that promote moral and practical reasoning for our networked age.

-T. Ryan Byerly - The Virtues of the Intellectually Dependendable Person
+T. Ryan Byerly - The Virtues of the Intellectually Dependable Person

 In this paper, I develop an account of the intellectually dependable person, argue that a suite of neglected intellectual virtues are central to achieving this ideal, and identify a range of reasons for thinking that it is justified to educate for these virtues.
 The intellectually dependable person is the sort of person on whom others can depend to enhance the quality of their inquiries.
 Being this sort of person requires possessing distinctively other-regarding intellectual virtues such as intellectual benevolence and communicative clarity.
 Educating for intellectual dependability is justified by its conduciveness toward several widely accepted educational ends.

-Shelby Clark, Sarah Ellen Magagna and Danny Mucinkskas - Am I Making a Difference?: The Role of Beneficence, Autonomy, Competence, and Relatedness in Appraising One's Own Prosociality
+Shelby Clark, Sarah Ellen Magagna & Danny Mucinskas - Am I Making a Difference?: The Role of Beneficience, Autonomy, Competence, and Relatedness in Appraising One's Own Prosociality

-Am I Making a Difference?: The Role of Beneficence, Autonomy, Competence, and Relatedness in Appraising One's Own Prosociality
+Am I Making a Difference?: The Role of Beneficience, Autonomy, Competence, and Relatedness in Appraising One's Own Prosociality

 Aristotle described eudaimonia as the cognitive, affective, and behavioral qualities involved in living a virtuous, prosocial, and fulfilling life.
 Researchers have explored how an individual’s satisfaction of the psychological needs of autonomy, relatedness, competence, and beneficence relate to well-being, yet research has not explored whether individuals make use of these competencies when making appraisals of their own successful prosocial actions.
 This study thematically analyzed the responses of an online sample of 183 adults who reported prosocial actions and how they assessed the impact of those actions.
 Three primary appraisal themes emerged; implications for a eudaimonic life will be discussed.

-Howard J. Curzer - Habituation and Teaching are Obsolete
+Howard Curzer - Habituation and Teaching are Obsolete

 Habituation and Teaching are Obsolete